cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

     return (R, z)
 ~~~

 The corresponding verification operation is as follows.
+Here, `h` is
+the cofactor for the group being operated over, e.g. `h=8` for the
+case of Curve25519, `h=4` for Ed448, and `h=1` for groups such as
+ristretto255 and secp256k1, etc.  This final scalar multiplication
+MUST be performed when `h>1`.

 ~~~
   schnorr_signature_verify(msg, sig, PK):